saurabhg22/Selector.js/README.md

 	console.log(path);
 });
 ```
-- Open your browser console and see it in action.
+- Open your browser console and see it in action..